-Western Digital Data Lifeguard Diagnostic is free hard drive testing software designed for Western Digital branded hard drives only.
+Western Digital Data Lifeguard Diagnostic (DLGDIAG) is free hard drive testing software designed for Western Digital branded hard drives only.

-The Western Digital Data Lifeguard Diagnostic software is available as a regular Windows program download as well as a bootable, ISO format and allows for a number of hard drive tests.
+The Western Digital Data Lifeguard Diagnostic software is available as a portable Windows program download as well as a bootable, ISO format and allows for a number of hard drive tests.
 See the installation instructions from Western Digital in the link below for details.